Our five-step-guide will help you plan the most perfect trip to the Oktoberfest in Munich.

 Two airports are marketed as Munich’s airports.
 Franz-Josef-Strauß airport (MUC) is one of the largest and best airports in Europe and is only serviced by larger carriers from about 70 countries.
 The airport of Memmingen (FFM), also known as Munich West, on the other hand, is serviced by low-cost airlines.
-It is situated about 100km west from Munich and can be reached by bus within 75 minutes from the main station.
+It is situated about 100 km west of Munich and can be reached by bus within 75 minutes from the main station.

 Franz-Josef-Strauß Airport (MUC)

-Munich’s airport is situated north of the city and connected to the S-Bahn via lines S1, entering the city from the west (46 minutes to the Main Station) and S8, entering the city from the east (42 minutes).
+Munich’s airport is the fifth-best connected in the world and partially owned by Lufthansa.
+Click here to check Lufthansa's connections.
+The airport situated north of the city and connected to the S-Bahn via lines S1, entering the city from the west (46 minutes to the Main Station) and S8, entering the city from the east (42 minutes).
 The S1 is connected to the U2 in Moosach and to the U3 in Feldmoching already before entering the Stammstrecke, the aorta of the Munich S-Bahn.
 For the S-Bahn ride from the airport to the city, you need either a single trip ticket or a day ticket for the entire S-Bahn network.
 You can easily check your flight connections to Munich with the adjacent form.

 Memmingen Airport (FMM)